jaerrib/jaerrib.github.io/pelican/content/posts/lanuguage_learning_with_ai.md

 In short, AI isn't going to solve the world's problems, and it isn't going to replace all the programmers.
 It's just a tool like all the others that humans have invented, and as such, can find its place alongside those tools.
 Just remember to interface with actual humans now and again.
-That's important, too,
+That's important, too.